 : a condition of rivalry, mistrust, and often open hostility short of violence especially between power groups (such as labor and management)

 the cold war between the party's more liberal and conservative members

-These example sentences are selected automatically from various online news sources to reflect current usage of the word 'cold war.'
-Views expressed in the examples do not represent the opinion of Merriam-Webster or its editors.
-Send us feedback.
+These examples are programmatically compiled from various online sources to illustrate current usage of the word 'cold war.'
+Any opinions expressed in the examples do not represent those of Merriam-Webster or its editors.
+Send us feedback about these examples.